munificent/journal/asset/post/2016-06-16-long-names-are-long.md

 Ask yourself "Would this identifier mean the same thing if I removed the word?"
 If so, the word doesn't carry its weight.
 Vote if off the island.

-## Applying the Guidelines... to Waffles
+## Applying the guidelines... to waffles

 To give you a feel for how these rules work in practice, here's an example that breaks all of these rules.
 This contrived example is tragically close to real